starship/starship/docs/config/README.md

 - The current directory contains a `node_modules` directory
 - The current directory contains a file with the `.js`, `.mjs` or `.cjs` extension
 - The current directory contains a file with the `.ts`, `.mts` or `.cts` extension

+Additionally, the module will be hidden by default if the directory contains a `bunfig.toml`, `bun.lock`, or `bun.lockb` file, overriding the above conditions.

 ### Options